OpenSourceAP/CrossSection/README.md

 ### 2. Portfolios

-The _Portfolios_ code constructs portfolio returns from the signal files.
+The **Portfolios** code constructs portfolio returns from the signal files.
 The `master.R` can serve as a reference as to the order in which files should run.
 You need to set the project folder (same as for the Stata code) in `00_SettingsAndTools.R` for everything to work.

+### 3. Shipping

+This code just zips up selected files, makes some quality checks, and copies files for uploading to Gdrive for sharing.
+You shouldn't need to use this but we keep it with the rest of the code to stay organized.

 ----
 ## Data access